 How do I start a dropshipping business?

 There are several steps involved.
 First, start in the right place — a niche where you have a chance of winning.
-This could mean looking for products that are in high demand, face low competition or compete in an area where you have a unique strength.
+This could mean looking for products that are in high demand, facing low competition, or competing in an area where you have a unique strength.
 It’s also crucial to work with reputable partners.
 Finally, you’ll need to open an online store and find a way to attract customers.

 Is dropshipping illegal?

 No, dropshipping isn’t illegal.
-It is a legitimate order-fulfillment method for retailers, as long as they comply with the regulations of the regions in which they operate.
+It’s a legitimate order-fulfillment method for retailers, as long as they comply with the regulations of the regions in which they operate.

 Why is dropshipping bad?